 Ultimately, the impact of your leadership development initiative should extend and continue long after a program has concluded.
 Remember that what happens after the program is just as important as what happens during the program.

-7. Share the impact of your leadership development efforts in terms your business leaders understand.
-We often talk about influence in terms of the head, the heart, and the hands.
+7. Share the impact of your leadership development initiative in terms your business leaders understand.
+At CCL, we often talk about influence using the head, heart, and hands.
 You need to speak to your stakeholders in terms that are important to them.
 If they speak the language of numbers, be sure to measure impact of the initiative along the way so you can talk about the ROI of the financial investment, and gather and share evaluation data at the end of the program and in the months following it.
 This will help your stakeholders understand the effectiveness of the program, the learning that occurred, and how the learning was applied back on the job.

-If your leaders tend to lead more from the heart, be sure to capture real stories of how participants have impacted employees based on what they learned in the program.
+If you have stakeholders who tend to lead more from the heart, be sure to capture real participant success stories.
 Are they communicating with their peers and employees better?
 Did a leader who looked like they were “derailing” turn things around?
 Have employee engagement scores improved?

 Some senior leader stakeholders are best influenced by being actively involved in things.
-How can you get them involved and more committed to your initiatives?
+How can you get their buy-in and commitment to your initiatives?
 Can they be the one to invite people to the program?
 Will they be on a panel to evaluate action-learning projects?
 Will they financially sponsor excursions for participants to visit different plants/offices/facilities?
-Will they share their own leadership journeys in the class?
+Will they share their own leadership journeys?

 In the world of leadership development, if you can demonstrate an impact, you can influence the organization in very important ways.
 Begin with the end in mind and be clear about what it is that you’re trying to accomplish with your leadership development efforts.
-And focus particularly on these 7 factors, which increase the odds of success in organizational leadership development.
+And focus particularly on these 7 factors, which increase the odds of success and impact in leadership development initiatives.

 Ready to Take the Next Step?

 We can help you determine what investments your organization needs to make in its people for maximum impact from a leadership development initiative.
 Partner with us for a custom talent development solution tailored to your unique needs to help grow your organization into the future.